 Your ear can be divided into 3 main parts.
 These are the outer ear, the middle ear, and the inner ear.
 The outer ear and middle ear help collect and amplify sound.
 The inner ear converts sound waves to messages that are sent to the brain.
 The inner ear also senses the movement and position of your head and body.
 It helps you maintain your balance and see clearly, even when you change positions.

-The middle ear bones (ossicles) vibrate, transmitting the sound waves to the inner ear.
-When the ear is healthy, air pressure remains balanced in the middle ear.
+Middle ear bones (ossicles).
+These vibrate, sending the sound waves to the inner ear.
+When the ear is healthy, air pressure stays balanced in the middle ear.

 Eustachian tube.
 This helps control air pressure in the middle ear.

 Vestibular nerve.
 This carries balance signals to the brain.